-Hamer Environmental has an experienced team of wildlife and fisheries biologists and botanists with the innovation necessary to perform a variety of wildlife, fisheries and plant surveys, research, and conservation planning.
+Hamer Environmental has an experienced team of wildlife and fisheries biologists to perform a variety of wildlife and fisheries surveys, research and conservation planning.
 Our experience includes designing empirical studies, habitat modeling, impact assessments and broad-scope habitat conservation plans.
-Our team members have been involved in a number of behavioral and population monitoring studies and inventories for a diversity of species, including seabirds, raptors, neotropical migrants, mollusks, amphibians, salmonids, and small mammals.
-We pride ourselves on our ability to undertake studies and inventories of most wildlife and fish species including amphibian/reptile and entomological surveys.
-Our services include the following:
+Our team members have led behavioral and population monitoring studies and inventories for a diversity of species, including seabirds, raptors, neotropical migrants, mollusks, amphibians, salmonids, and terrestrial and marine mammals.
+We pride ourselves on our ability to undertake studies and inventories of most wildlife and fish species including amphibian/reptile and invertebrate surveys.

 - Species Inventories/Censusing/Population Monitoring